GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/storage-and-cookies/index.md

 The [`Secure`][cookies-restrict-access] cookie attribute is only supported for the `https://` scheme.
 Consequently, `chrome-extension://` pages are not able to set cookies with this attribute.

-This also means that extensions cannot use other cookie attributes where the Secure attribute is
+This also means that extension pages cannot use other cookie attributes where the Secure attribute is
 required:

 - [`SameSite=None`][same-site]